Raising your legs bent at the knees. Hanging Leg Raises

 • Raise your body by leaning on your left forearm.
 Lift your left thigh off the floor, accepting.

-• It is not necessary to hold the pose for a long time.
-You can jump right back.
+• There is no need to hold the pose for a long time.
+You can immediately lower yourself back.

-• Do 30 repetitions for each side of the body.
+• Do 30 repetitions on each side of your body.

 Lateral leg lift